 SCLK, which outputs a serial clock signal to synchronize communications

-CE, which enables and disables peripheral devices from the master
+CE, which enables and disables peripheral devices from the controller

 To create a custom SPI code, see Create Custom Arduino Add-On Device, Library, or Code